zextras/tech-doc/source/carbonio/admincli/backup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 A **Backup Path** is a location in which all items and metadata are
 saved.
-Each server must define one Backup path, which is unique to
+Each Node must define one Backup path, which is unique to
 that server and not reusable.
 In other words, trying to use a Backup
-Path on a different server and setting it there as the current Backup
+Path on a different Node and setting it there as the current Backup
 Path will return an error.
 Trying to force this situation in any way
 by tampering with the backup file will cause corruption of both old
 and new backup data.